Downlink Transmit Design for Massive MIMO LEO Satellite Communications: System Model

 \subsubsection{Propagation Delays}

-For LEO satellites, the propagation delay is a more serious problem than that in terrestrial wireless channels, on account of the long distance between satellite and UTs.
-For satellites at an altitude of $1200$ km, the round trip time can be about $20$ ms \cite{Guidotti2019LTEbasedLEO}.
-Define $\tau_k^{\min} = \min_{\ell} \tau_{k,\ell}$ and $\tau_k^{\max} = \max_{\ell} \tau_{k,\ell}$ as the minimal and maximal propagation delays of UT $k$'s channel, respectively.
+For LEO satellites, the propagation delay is a more serious problem than that in terrestrial wireless channels, due to the long distance between the satellite and the UTs.
+For an LEO satellite at an altitude of $1000$ km, the round-trip delay is about $17.7$ ms with $\xdeg{45}$ of elevation angles \cite{Guidotti2019LTEbasedLEO}.
+We use $\tau_k^{\min} = \min_{\ell} \tau_{k,\ell}$ and $\tau_k^{\max} = \max_{\ell} \tau_{k,\ell}$ to represent the minimal and maximal propagation delays of UT $k$'s channel, respectively.